(Post update September 2017)

 Now aside from being an all around awesome guy, Clark also turned out to be the Co-Founder and CEO of InVision.

 If you don’t know about InVision yet, then it’s time that you check them out.
-InVision is a design prototyping and collaboration platform used by over 500,000 graphic designers (Including companies like AirBnB, LinkedIn, Evernote, and many more).
+InVision is a design prototyping and collaboration platform used by over 2,000,000 graphic designers and their teams (Including companies like AirBnB, LinkedIn, Evernote, and many more).

 Despite the company’s huge overall success, Clark and his team were having a really hard time generating more signups via Facebook ads.